ECP-WarpX/WarpX/Docs/source/dataanalysis/advanced.rst

 see :ref:`the input parameter section <running-cpp-parameters>` for more information.

-Read raw data
+Read Raw Data
 -------------

-Meta-data
-relevant to this topic (number and locations of grids in the simulation) are accessed to with
+Meta-data relevant to this topic (number and locations of grids in the simulation) are accessed to with

 .. code-block:: python